PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

 The patching is been done in `metamodel.py`.

-.. example:: Visualize a sequence diagram
+.. example:: Visualize a sequence diagram I

    .. needuml::
       :debug: